DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

     Your workflows are running with the same privilege and access as your Runner processes.
-While Kubernetes generally provides a higher level of security in general to shell runners, this is still not recommended.
+While Kubernetes generally provides a higher level of security in general when compared to shell runners, this is still not recommended.

 ***For best results with our ZFS Conan cache it is recommended to fully disable support for non-containerized workflows.***